 The FBI definition of mass public shootings excludes “shootings that resulted from gang or drug violence” or that were part of some other crime.
 The FBI also defines “public” places as “includ[ing] commercial areas (divided into malls, businesses open to pedestrian traffic, and businesses closed to pedestrian traffic), educational environments (divided into schools [pre-kindergarten through 12th grade] and IHEs), open spaces, government properties (divided into military and other government properties), houses of worship, and health care facilities.”
 A report by the New York Police Department has a very similar definition.
 The 33 worst mass public shootings all have at least 15 people who were shot to death.

 The terrorist attacks by Al-Shabaab in Kenya, Boko Haram in Nigeria, Lashkar-e-Taiba in India, and Lashkar-e-Jhangvi in Pakistan are the same as the ISIS attacks in France.
 They are the same regarding the weapons used, the number of attackers, and the choice of targets.
 All of those countries define these as Islamic terrorist attacks, not battles over national sovereignty.
-Thus far the US has been lucky that the San Bernardino, Fort Hood, Chattanooga, Tennessee terrorists simply haven’t yet been on the same scale nor have any of them used the machine guns used in these attacks abroad.
+Thus far the US has been lucky that the Orlando, San Bernardino, Fort Hood, and Chattanooga, Tennessee terrorists simply haven’t yet been on the same scale nor have any of them used the machine guns used in these attacks abroad.

 Mass shootings were excluded if they were part of a war over sovereignty or ones done by the government.
 If one were to include these cases, the list would include many more attacks in such places as the UK, Israel, the Phillippines, and Russia.
 In the case of Russia, I excluded five shootings that were part of the Russian-Chechen conflict.
 The most deadly was the Beslan School siege of September 1, 2004, which left 385 dead and another 783 wounded.
 The other cases for Russia are listed at the end.